Dropshipping 101: The Retail Fulfillment Method for 2023 and Beyond

 Whether you’re just opening your first eCommerce store or you’re an established merchant, there are certain decisions you need to make about your business.
 One such decision is how you will manage inventory and fulfill customer orders.

 In this post, we’ll introduce one retail fulfillment method that is taking the eCommerce industry by storm: dropshipping.
-This will include a look at how it compares to other methods, and the pros and cons of its use.
-We’ll also share three dropshipping tools you can use in your online retail business if you choose to go this route.
+The article will look at how it compares to other methods and the pros and cons of its use.

 Let’s get started!